janosjanka/partnerinfo/README.md

 ## Contact Management

 The system enables you to easly get visitors supporting most of market leader social media authentication systems (e.g. Facebook, Google, Microsoft, Twitter, ...) or even using custom form subscriptions.
 Furthermore, it contains a business tagging system which enables you to add/remove (colored) tags from your contacts and send newsletters or perform some business operation based on your business tag-based rules.
-For instance, when a user click your YouTube video link, you can add a business tag with the name 'He/she has seen the 1st video'.
+For instance, when a user click your YouTube video link on a page, you can add a business tag 'He/she has seen the 1st video' to the contact with a redirect action to the next video page.

 ## Newsletter Management